Micajah T. Hawkins

-Micajah Thomas Hawkins (May 20, 1790 – December 22, 1858) was a U.S. Congressman from North Carolina from 1831 to 1841.
+Micajah Thomas Hawkins (May 20, 1790 – December 22, 1858) was an American farmer and politician who served five terms as a U.S. Congressman from North Carolina from 1831 to 1841.

+Biography

 Born near Warrenton, North Carolina in 1790, Hawkins attended Warrenton Academy and then the University of North Carolina at Chapel Hill.

 A practicing farmer, Hawkins was first elected to the North Carolina House of Commons in 1819, serving again in 1820.
 From 1823 to 1827 he was a member of the North Carolina State Senate, and also served in the North Carolina Militia, reaching the rank of major general.

+Congress

 Hawkins was elected to the 22nd United States Congress as a Jacksonian (later Democrat) in a special election to fill the vacancy left by the resignation of Robert Potter.
 He was re-elected to four terms in Congress, serving from December 15, 1831, to March 3, 1841.
 He declined to run again in 1840 and returned to farming in North Carolina.

+Later career and death

 After serving in Congress, Hawkins became involved again in North Carolina politics, serving in the state Senate in 1846 and as a member of the North Carolina Council of State from 1854 to 1855.

 He died and was buried near Warrenton in 1858.

+Family

 Hawkins was the nephew of Benjamin Hawkins and of Nathaniel Macon.